MicrosoftDocs/learn/learn-pr/azure/threat-response-sentinel-playbooks/includes/6-exercise-create-playbook.md

 2. On the **Azure Sentinel | Overview** page, on the menu bar, in the **Threat management** section, select **Incidents**.

 > [!NOTE]
-> Incident creration can take up to 15 minutes.
+> Incident creation can take up to 15 minutes.
 Refresh the page until incident appeatr in the **Incidents** page.

 3. On the **Azure Sentinel | Incidents** page, select the incident that has been created based on the deletion of the virtual machine.
 4. In the details pane, select **View full details**.